facebook/react-native-website/docs/native-components-ios.md

 }
 ```

-`callNativeMethod` is defined in `RNCMyNativeViewManager.m` file and contain only one parameter, which is `(nonnull NSNumber*) reactTag`.
-Remember, that first parameter of an exported function must be `(nonnull NSNumber*) reactTag`, because the manager should know, which appropriate view should call method.
-This exported function should find a particular view using `addUIBlock`, which contains viewRegistry parameter. `viewRegistry` returns the correct based on `reactTag`.
-The found view can call the method implementation and we are sure, that an appropriate view is handled correctly.
+Here the `callNativeMethod` is defined in the `RNCMyNativeViewManager.m` file and contains only one parameter which is `(nonnull NSNumber*) reactTag`.
+This exported function will find a particular view using `addUIBlock` which contains the `viewRegistry` parameter and returns the component based on `reactTag` allowing it to call the method on the correct component.

 ## Styles